Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/15_ISP.rst

 (6) **(Isolated Function for FontTool)** Please note it is an isolated
-    function to transform font-lib to .txt file, and save font-lib characters to .bmp files if “Font to .bmp” is checked.
+    function to transform font-lib to .txt file, and save font-lib characters to .bmp files if "Font to .bmp" is checked.
 Please follow below steps.

-    -  Press “…” to open fon-lib (generated by FontTool).
+    -  Press "…" to open fon-lib (generated by FontTool).

-    -  Check “Font to .bmp” if you also want to save those characters in the font-lib to .bmp.
+    -  Check "Font to .bmp" if you also want to save those characters in the font-lib to .bmp.

-    -  Press “Font to .txt” to generate .txt and .bmp files from the font-lib.
+    -  Press "Font to .txt" to generate .txt and .bmp files from the font-lib.

 ISP Control API